wikimedia/operations-deployment-charts/README.md

 initialize_namespace.sh is used to create a new namespace in our current production infrastructure

+= Updating a Chart =

+If you want to update an existing chart then changes should be made to it in the charts/ directory.

+After making the changes the chart version should be incremented in the respective Chart.yaml

+The chart should then be packaged using `helm package <chart-name>`

+The repository index should then be rebuilt using `helm repo index .` from the charts/ directory

+The resulting files and changes should then be uploaded to gerrit for review

 == Basic sanity checks ==

 Charts are linted using "helm lint" and "helm template"; the resulting